Endesfelder-Lab/EVE-software/README.md

    - By using *Settings-Load Specific GUI contents*, load the */Data/aTubulin/GUI_Settings_aTubulin.json* file.
    - Open the advanced settings via *Settings-Advanced Settings*, and use *Load Global Settings* to load the */Data/aTubulin/GUI_Settings_aTubulin_advancedSettings.json* file.
    - Run the analysis by pressing **Run** in the Processing tab, or alternatively, investigate the findin g/fitting options via the **Preview** tab.
+   - After running, the results need to be drift-corrected - either via *Post-processing - Drift correction by entropy minimization [2D]* (default settings), or by loading (*Load stored drift correction DME/RCC*) the */Data/aTubulin/DME_driftCorrection.npz* file.
    - The results can be visualized by opening the *Visualization* tab and running *Gaussian-blurred with locPrecision sigma*.
    - These results should be similar to the localizations found in */Data/aTubulin/aTubulin_Small_FitResults.csv*.